realm/unity-examples/tutorials/persistance-comparison-series/PlayerPrefs/player_prefs.md

 ```

 The first thing we need to add is a counter for the clicks on the capsule (1).
-Add a `[SerilizeField]` here so that you can observe it while clicking on the capsule in the Unity editor.
+Add a `[SerializeField]` here so that you can observe it while clicking on the capsule in the Unity editor.

 Whenever the game starts (2) we want to read the current hit count from the persistence and initialize `hitCount` accordingly (3).
 This is done in the `Start()` method that is called whenever a scene is loaded for each game object this script is attached to.